-G-1.
-Production process and capacity
+G-1 Production process and capacity

-1. Describe the production process for the GUC.
+1. Describe the production process for the goods.
 Provide a flowchart of the process.
-Include details of all products manufactured using the same production facilities as those used for the GUC.
-Also specify all scrap or by-products that result from producing the GUC.
+Include details of all products manufactured using the same production facilities as those used for the goods.
+Also specify all scrap or by-products that result from producing the goods.